tech-cow/blockmaster/README.md

 ```

 `new_transaction()`
-Very self-explanatory, won't elaborate on this, this newly created transaction will later feed into `new_block`
+This is very self-explanatory,so we won't elaborate on this.
+This newly created transaction will later feed into `new_block`

 ```python
 def new_transaction(self, sender, recipient, amount):